BSSeeker/BSseeker2/README.md

          3'-cgCNNNN.....NNNNGGC-5'
     Thus, the status of artificial cytosine will cause the bias.
     The parameter "--rm-CCGG" will remove all the "5'-CCGG-3'" sites in the outputs.

+## (8) Others

+### QA8.1

+Q: I run bs_seeker2-align.py with bowtie, but the process seems will not finish.

+A: Certain version of bowtie will not work well in BS-Seeker2.
+As we known, bowtie v1.2 linux will cause such problem, and newer version of bowtie will be suggested, such as bowtie v1.2.1.1.
+We welcome you report your case to us, and we will update them here.